christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Herodotus 4.78-80: Skyles loved Greek customs, built a house in Olbia, married a Greek woman; his Scythian subjects revolted; Octamasadas took the throne and beheaded Skyles.

 Herodotus 4.80: Skyles was executed by his brother Octamasadas.

-**The Behistun Interlude (c.
-519 BC)**

-The Behistun Inscription, Column V (DB V 20-34), carved into a cliff face, depicts Scythian king Skunkha (c.
-519 BC) who was captured by Darius I [Behistun Inscription, Column V]

-The name Skunkha (Old Persian: Skuⁿxa) is a title, not a personal name.
-It contains the root Sku-, which is the Scythian endonym *Skuδa, meaning "Scythian".
-The suffix -nxa is a royal marker, meaning "king" or "lord".
-The name literally translates to "The Scythian King".

-Skunkha's predecessor was queen Tomyris, leader of the Massagetae tribe who defeated and killed Cyrus the Great in 530 BCE (likely just an avatar switch.
-He became Darius the Mede or Nebuchadnezzar II in Babylonia?).
-By around 520 BCE, her tribe was ruled by Skunkha.

-- In Egypt, he is known as Psamtik I, founder of the 26th (Saite) Dynasty.
-His name decodes to Ak-Sam = "Dragon-Sun"—a metathesis of Akrosas.
-He reunifies Egypt using Scythian-proxy mercenaries.
-- In Media, he is the supreme overlord Cyaxares, the power behind the Median throne who destroys Assyria.
-The root xšϑra (xšaya) is the Dragon King root, meaning "power, dominion, rule".
-This is the same root found in Xšayaθiya (Persian king), Kshatriya (Sanskrit warrior-king), and Christos (anointed one).
-- Nabopolassar, father of King Nebuchadnezzar II (r.
-605-562 BC), concluded a treaty with Cyaxares which was sealed by the marriage of his daughter, Amytis, with Nebuchadnezzar II.
-- His reign is encoded in myth as the quest for the Golden Fleece and in biblical lore as the prototype for Nebuchadnezzar.
-- Darius I "The Great" (c.
-550–486 BC) in Persia?
-- This is the foundational event.
-All subsequent "empires" are either his direct descendants or rebel satraps attempting to reclaim his title.

-Source Summary:

-Behistun Inscription, Column V (DB V 20-34): Darius I's campaign against the Sakā tigraxaudā ("Saka who wear pointed caps"); Skunkha is named as Bartatua their chief; the relief shows Skunkha wearing a pointed cap.

 ### 4.1 The Primordial Patriarch: Ateas the Scythian (c.
 429–339 BCE)